liamhays/rk3566-mcu/rk3566_mcu_notes.md

 When write enable bits are 1, write access is enabled to the respective bit.

-`W1C` means "write 1 to clear", usually used for interrupts.
+`W1C` means "write 1 to clear", usually used for interrupt status registers.

 I don't know what all of these registers do yet.